stellar/stellar-demo-wallet/README.md

 ## Mainnet vs. Testnet

-This application defaults to using the Stellar's testnet.
+This application defaults to using Stellar's testnet.

 This application can be used on Stellar's mainnet by specifying the `REACT_APP_HORIZON_PASSPHRASE` & `REACT_APP_HORIZON_URL` environment variables when building the project.